-The penalty for late payment is 1/2% of the tax due for each month or part of a month your payment is late, up to 25% of the tax due.
+The penalty for late payment is 1/2% (1/4% for months covered by an installment agreement) of the tax due for each month or part of a month your payment is late, up to 25% of the tax due.
 The penalty increases to 1% per month if we send a notice of intent to levy, and you don't pay the tax due within 10 days from the date of the notice.